 So, what actually happens if you are unlucky enough to stall while taking the driving test?
 Immediate fail?
 You trigger the end of the world?
 That sinkhole you’ve been praying to open up and swallow you whole actually appears?
 In many cases, the answer is none of the above (phew!).
 While stalling isn’t a good thing, it’s rarely disastrous.

-Yes, this is a popular driving myth that PassMeFast can definitely bust, although, the answer isn’t completely straightforward.
+Let’s find out if you will fail the practical test for stalling!
+The answer isn’t completely straightforward.
 Hence why we’ve written an entire article about it…

 What is stalling?

 We’re going to keep this fairly brief, as there’s already a detailed guide to stalling on our main site.
 Plus, getting into the nitty gritty of a car’s mechanics takes time and isn’t for everyone—and we have myth-busting to do!
 Suffice to say, stalling occurs when the engine of a car is forced to cut out.

 Stalling most commonly happens in manual cars when the clutch is used incorrectly.
 The clutch connects a car’s gearbox to the engine.
 Once connected, the engine plate and clutch plate require the same revolutions per minute (or RPM) to power the engine.
 Starting the car in the wrong gear, for instance, can cause the engine to cut out, as can bringing up the clutch too quickly.

 How is stalling treated on the driving test?

 Remember when we said the answer to whether this will result in a fail isn’t completely straightforward?
 That’s because each stalling scenario is treated on a case-by-case basis by examiners.
 The main factors affecting the outcome are how many times it happens, in what situation it occurs and how you respond.

 It’s a lot easier to understand the potential result of stalling on your driving test if you know how the overall test is marked.
 We refer, of course, to the different kinds of driving fault.